mithrams07/-Wordpress-Install-docker-image-on-amazonlinux-Ansible/README.md

 Wordpress Installation (using docker image of wordpress) on Amazon linux using Ansible

 ## Introduction
+Here I am explaining how to automate the process of Installing wordpress on amazon linux server using wordpress docker image in Linux server using Ansible Playbook.

+Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

 ## Pre-requests
 Install ansible on manager node.